Minimal types in stable Banach spaces: Introduction

-The first part of the Conjecture is simply an analogue of a well-known \L o\'{s}'s Conjecture in classical logic.
+The first part of the Conjecture is simply an analogue of a well-known \L o\'{s}'s Conjecture (aka Morley's Theorem) in classical logic.
 It was established independently by the authors \cite{ShUs837}, and by Ita\"{i} Ben Yaacov \cite{Ben:morley}.
 Both proofs resembled classical proofs of analogous results in the first order context.
 In this paper we prove a version of the more interesting (the second) part of Henson's Conjecture.
 Our main theorem is

-\begin{thm} Let $K$ be an uncountably categorical elementary class of Banach spaces.
-Then there is a separable $B_0 \in K$ and a minimal wide type $p_0$ over $B_0$, such that \begin{itemize} \item Any Morley sequence in $p_0$ is isometric to the standard basis of a Hilbert space. \item Any non-separable $B \in K$ is prime over a Morley sequence in $p_0$ (which is a basis of a spreading model of $B_0$). \end{itemize} \end{thm}
+\begin{thm} Let $K$ be an uncountably categorical elementary class of Banach spaces (or, more generally, Banach structures).
+Then there is a separable $B_0 \in K$ and a definable minimal wide type $p_0$ over $B_0$, such that \begin{itemize} \item Any Morley sequence in $p_0$ is isometric to the standard basis of a Hilbert space. \item Any non-separable $B \in K$ is prime over a Morley sequence in $p_0$ (which is the fundamental sequence of a spreading model of $B_0$). \end{itemize} \end{thm}

-We explain all the necessary terms that appear in the statement later.
+We explain the terms that appear in the statement later.

+There are various improvements that one can make in the statement.
+For example, $B_0$ can be taken to be the countable saturated model of $K$.

-In fact, our results are somewhat more general: we prove the theorem above for any elementary class of Banach spaces expanded with continuous extra-structure (we explain the different contexts we work in in section 2).
+We prove the theorem above for any elementary class of Banach {structures}, that is, Banach spaces expanded with continuous extra-structure (we explain the different contexts we work in in section 2).
+However, we are currently unaware of any interesting natural examples of non-separably categorical non-trivial continuous expansions of a Banach space.

+As a matter of fact, it is surprisingly hard to find categorical examples of Banach spaces, as well as to prove categoricity.
+Until quite recently, the only construction that was ``known to the experts'' to yield an uncountably categorical Banach space (the first written proof of this fact has appeared recently in Henson and Raynaud in \cite{HeRa}) was the following:

+\begin{exm} Let $E$ any finite-dimensional Banach space, and let $H(E)$ be the class of all Banach spaces which are isometric to the direct Hilbert sum of an infinite dimensional Hilbert space with $E$.
+Then $H(E)$ is elementary and categorical in all infinite density characters. \end{exm}

+Motivated by Theorem \ref{main_theorem}, Henson and Raynaud \cite{HeRa} have embarked on a journey of searching for new uncountably categorical Banach spaces.
+They have developed new techniques of proving categoricity in this context, which led them to discover many natural examples, more sophisticated than Example \ref{exm:finitedim}.
+More specifically, Henson and Raynaud have discovered a criterion that ensures that all models of a particular continuous theory of a Banach spaces are of the form $E \oplus_m H$, where $E$ is a separable (modular) base space, $H$ is a Hilbert space, and $\oplus_m$ is a modular direct sum.
+Under natural assumptions, this construction yields a non-separably categorical elementary class.

+Many of the examples that come out of the work of Henson and Raynaud have $\aleph_0$ separable models, and exhibit a natural notion of dimension, finite or infinite; indeed, the existence of models of finite dimension gives rise to infinitely many separable models.
+It is natural to conjecture that the geometric analysis int this paper can be pushed further to cover the finite-dimensional case, hence recovering the appropriate analogue of the Baldwin-Lachlan Theorem, This, however, requires more work, and will be dealt with elsewhere.